How to Move Your WordPress.com Blog to Your Own Domain

 Wordpress.com has several inherent issues that make it less desirable for many bloggers.
 The main issues are the lack of control and security, along with the inability to profit from your blog.
 If you have run into these issues, it is time to move to a self-hosted WordPress.org blog.

 In this guide, I will assume that you have already setup your domain and and installed WordPress.org.
-Check out Step #2 of the blog building tutorial to see exactly how to get a domain name and install WordPress.org if you have not done so already.
+Check out Step #2 of the my free blog building tutorial to see exactly how to get a domain name and install WordPress.org if you have not done so already.

 1 – Export Your WordPress.com Blog